kor44/gofilter/README.md

 For that you will need:  (*nix-like environment required)

 1. [Ragel](https://github.com/adrian-thurston/ragel).
-2. goyacc (install with`go install golang.org/x/tools/cmd/goyacc`)
+2. goyacc (install with `go install golang.org/x/tools/cmd/goyacc`)

-After that, you can run `go generate`.
+After you have installed the tools, you can run `go generate`.